 3) Procedures requiring intubation of obese and morbidly obese patients who appear to have no risk factors for mask ventilation.

 4) Procedures requiring full stomach precautions and cricoid pressure, in which the patient’s oxygenation status can tolerate 54 seconds of apnea prior to intubation.
 This includes emergency surgery and trauma patients.
 Miller’s Anesthesia (Chapter 72, Anesthesia for Trauma) discusses the induction of anesthesia and endotracheal intubation for emergency patients who are not NPO and may have full stomachs.
 Either succinylcholine or rocuronium can be used, with succinylcholine having the advantage of a quicker onset and the 1.2 mg/kg of rocuronium having the advantage of lacking the 10 side effects listed above.
-The fact that succinylcholine wears off in 9 – 13 minutes was not considered any safer in “cannot intubate, cannot ventilate” situations, because waiting 9 minutes for a return to spontaneous respirations would still be associated with severe hypoxia.
+The fact that succinylcholine takes 9 – 13 minutes to wear off makes it riskier than rocuronium, which can be reversed in seconds by sugammadex.
+Waiting for 9 minutes for a return to spontaneous respirations after succinycholine would be associated with severe hypoxia.

 On the other hand, succinylcholine is the sole recommended muscle relaxant for: